9. Audio Clips, Tempo, and Warping

 - to mess up the flow of time in the sample.

 If a single event in a percussive audio loop comes late, just pin a Warp Marker to it and drag the marker to the correct beat position.
 You may want to pin the adjacent events as well, to avoid affecting neighboring regions in the sample.

-“Removing“ a sample’s natural groove by applying Warp Markers is an interesting creative method, particularly in conjunction with Live’s ability to impose an artificial groove onto clips in real-time (see Chapter 12).
+“Removing“ a sample’s natural groove by applying Warp Markers is an interesting creative method, particularly in conjunction with Live’s ability to impose an artificial groove onto clips in real-time (see ‘Using Grooves’).

 Live’s Auto-Warp algorithm makes longer samples and entire songs readily available for integration into your project.
-You can use the browser to import long samples or MP3, AAC, Ogg Vorbis, Ogg FLAC and FLAC files.
+You can use the browser or the Create menu’s Import Audio File… command to import long samples or MP3, AAC, Ogg Vorbis, Ogg FLAC and FLAC files.
 (Please note that not all of these file formats can be played in the Intro and Lite Editions.)

 When you drag an audio file into Live that is too long to justify the assumption that it is a loop or a one-shot, Live will auto-warp the clip by default (though this can be changed in the Record/Warp/Launch Preferences).

 Note that, for the auto-warp mechanism to work, files which are being imported into the program for the first time will need to undergo a first-time analysis process and will not be immediately available for playing or editing.